pingcap/docs/faq/backup-and-restore-faq.md

 However, if you want to restore data from local storage, the number of replicas is equal to that of the TiKV nodes, because each TiKV must have access to all backup files.

-### Why is the disk usage shown on the monitoring node inconsistent after backup or restore using `br`?
+### Why is the disk usage shown on the monitoring node inconsistent after backup or restore using BR?

 This inconsistency is caused by the fact that the data compression rate used in backup is different from the default rate used in restore.
 If the checksum succeeds, you can ignore this issue.

-### After `br` restores the backup data, do I need to execute the `ANALYZE` statement on the table to update the statistics of TiDB on the tables and indexes?
+### After BR restores the backup data, do I need to execute the `ANALYZE` statement on the table to update the statistics of TiDB on the tables and indexes?

-`br` does not back up statistics (except in v4.0.9).
+BR does not back up statistics (except in v4.0.9).
 Therefore, after restoring the backup data, you need to manually execute `ANALYZE TABLE` or wait for TiDB to automatically execute `ANALYZE`.

-In v4.0.9, `br` backs up statistics by default, which consumes too much memory.
+In v4.0.9, BR backs up statistics by default, which consumes too much memory.
 To ensure that the backup process goes well, the backup for statistics is disabled by default starting from v4.0.10.

 If you do not execute `ANALYZE` on the table, TiDB will fail to select the optimal execution plan due to inaccurate statistics.
 If query performance is not a key concern, you can ignore `ANALYZE`.

-### Can I use multiple `br` processes at the same time to restore the data of a single cluster?
+### Can I start multiple restore tasks at the same time to restore the data of a single cluster?

-**It is strongly not recommended** to use multiple `br` processes at the same time to restore the data of a single cluster for the following reasons:
+**It is strongly not recommended** to start multiple restore tasks at the same time to restore the data of a single cluster for the following reasons:

-- When `br` restores data, it modifies some global configurations of PD.
-Therefore, if you use multiple `br` processes for data restore at the same time, these configurations might be mistakenly overwritten and cause abnormal cluster status.
+- When BR restores data, it modifies some global configurations of PD.
+Therefore, if you start multiple restore tasks for data restore at the same time, these configurations might be mistakenly overwritten and cause abnormal cluster status.
-- `br` consumes a lot of cluster resources to restore data, so in fact, running `br` processes in parallel improves the restore speed only to a limited extent.
+- BR consumes a lot of cluster resources to restore data, so in fact, running restore tasks in parallel improves the restore speed only to a limited extent.
-- There has been no test for running multiple `br` processes in parallel for data restore, so it is not guaranteed to succeed.
+- There has been no test for running multiple restore tasks in parallel for data restore, so it is not guaranteed to succeed.

-### Does `br` back up the `SHARD_ROW_ID_BITS` and `PRE_SPLIT_REGIONS` information of a table?
+### Does BR back up the `SHARD_ROW_ID_BITS` and `PRE_SPLIT_REGIONS` information of a table?
 Does the restored table have multiple Regions?

-Yes. `br` backs up the [`SHARD_ROW_ID_BITS` and `PRE_SPLIT_REGIONS`](/sql-statements/sql-statement-split-region.md#pre_split_regions) information of a table.
+Yes.
+BR backs up the [`SHARD_ROW_ID_BITS` and `PRE_SPLIT_REGIONS`](/sql-statements/sql-statement-split-region.md#pre_split_regions) information of a table.
 The data of the restored table is also split into multiple Regions.